Quick Answer:

 Frequently Asked Questions

-How often should a Lab be groomed?▼
+How often should a Labrador be professionally groomed?▼

-Should you shave a Labrador?▼
+Should you ever shave a Labrador?▼

-Why does my Lab smell?▼
+Why does my Lab smell bad even after a bath?▼

-Do Labs need haircuts?▼
+Do Labrador Retrievers need haircuts?▼

 The Bottom Line

-Labrador Retriever grooming requires professional appointments every 8-12 weeks, with costs ranging based on size and service level.
+Labrador Retriever grooming requires professional appointments every 4-6 weeks, with costs ranging based on size and service level.
 Regular at-home maintenance between appointments keeps your Labrador Retriever looking and feeling their best.

 Find a groomer experienced with Labrador Retrievers, establish a consistent grooming schedule, and maintain regular brushing at home.
 Your Labrador Retriever will thank you with a healthy, beautiful coat.